-Tuq'tu'quilal is a fledgling impact center in its pioneer stage, with very basic infrastructure.
-We opened our doors in January 2016, and work with Mayan communities.
-Tuq'tu’quilal means "peace" in Keq'chi Maya, and will be regenerative living and learning center that transforms individuals and communities by providing education, mentorship, and replicable models for permaculture, appropriate technology, and youth leadership.
-Lanquin is a rural Keq’chi Maya village endowed with spectacular natural features, such as Semuc Champey waterfalls, limestone pools and underground caves.
+Tuq'tu'quilal is a fledgling impact center in its pioneer stage.
+The center is the not-for-profit heart of Solhana Regenerative Complex, which will also consist of an Eco-village and retreat Center.
+We opened our doors in January 2016, and work with the local Mayan communities.
+Tuq'tu’quilal means "peace" in Keq'chi Maya, and will be a regenerative living and learning center that transforms individuals and communities by providing education, mentorship, and replicable models for permaculture, appropriate technology, and youth leadership.
+Lanquin is a rural Keq’chi Maya village endowed with spectacular natural features, such as Semuc Champey National park, Lanquin River, limestone pools and underground caves.

 Our vision is a thriving community that is empowered to problem-solve and create lasting positive impact for future generations.
 We strive to build intercultural bridges, and social and physical infrastructure for positive local impact.
 The objectives of our cultural and ecological outreach projects are to empower the Lanquín community by creating regenerative economic opportunities and environmental education programs that will provide healthier living conditions, economic opportunity, and initiate lasting benefits to the local community.

 The center will:

 ● Promote and provide educational opportunities in regenerative living and holistic well-being

 ● Develop living model examples of regenerative development applied to food production, water, energy, and housing

 ● Develop harmonious relationships with surrounding communities through the distribution of appropriate technologies, support and incubation of a local seed bank, and skills transfers to local farmers, especially cacao farmers.

 ● Support local job creation, small business incubation & development, especially in production of appropriate technologies, organic products, and traditional crafts & medicines

 ● Host an international volunteer program for those wishing to give their support to the center